masyahook/masyahook/README.md

 ### Hi there 👋

-I am Maksim (or Maxim).
+I am Maxim or masya.
 I like coding, hiking and pets.

 Reach out to me 🚀